ErwinLutke/UR-Interface/README.md

 camera.start()
 ```

-src 0 will use the first available camera.
+src 0 will use the first available camera.\
-Anything else will try to find a Gstreamer sink streaming to the terminal
+Anything else will try to find a Gstreamer sink streaming to the terminal.

 **View Camera stream**